AskitEndo/QrFunctions/README.md

 - Convert text to QR code
 - Decode QR code to text
-- Supports uploading files for QR code decoding ❗Now Live❗
+- Supports uploading files for QR code decoding
-- Ability to scan QR codes directly from the webcam (Feature under development)
+- Ability to scan QR codes directly from the webcam

 ## Usage 📝